mariya12290/Guidance_Repo/README.md

 - Learn to speak slowly
 - Do not get into any business/things without having a basic knowlegde
 - Mnd your business in life
+- One should learn about how to be selective in life
 ### Family
 - Family is everything in life such as parents, sisters, brothers